Know how to change the test settings to suit your requirements.

 a.
 Test Name – It is the name given to the test by you or by your teammate.

-Other Test settings options will help you make the test easy/difficult even without changing the questions!
+Other Test Settings options will help you make the test easy/difficult even without changing the questions!

 c.
 Type of test

-Here the candidate will have access to view all the questions on the test screen.
-At a glance, candidates can see all the questions one by one and choose which one to answer first.
+Multiple questions with the mark for review option:Here the candidate can view all the questions on the test screen.
+Candidates can see all the questions individually and choose which one to answer first.
 Moreover, candidates can mark questions for review.
 Below is the image of how the Mark for Review option appears on the test platform.
-There are the color codes for the reference, which include
+There are the color codes for reference, which include

-Click Save the Test Settings after any changes.
+Ensure to click Save, to save the Test Settings after any changes.

 d.
 Practice Test

-1.1 Question Settings
+2. Question Settings